geleto/cascador-ai/README.md

 ## RAG Integration

 *Cascador-AI*’s script-driven approach simplifies retrieval-augmented generation (RAG) workflows.
-By using `ScriptRunner`, you can clearly define the steps of your RAG pipeline: searching an index, retrieving context, and generating a final answer.
+By using `Script`, you can clearly define the steps of your RAG pipeline: searching an index, retrieving context, and generating a final answer.
 This leverages automatic concurrency for maximum efficiency.

 ### Example
-**Summary**: This example loads 10 documents, builds a vector index with LlamaIndex, and uses a `ScriptRunner` to orchestrate the retrieval of relevant snippets about machine learning for cancer detection and then summarizes them.
+**Summary**: This example loads 10 documents, builds a vector index with LlamaIndex, and uses a `Script` to orchestrate the retrieval of relevant snippets about machine learning for cancer detection and then summarizes them.

 ```typescript
 import { create } from 'cascador-ai';